17cupsofcoffee/tetra/docs/tutorial/getting-started.md

 }
 ```

+Note that both our `main` function and the `run` method return `tetra::Result`, just like our `update` and `draw` did.
+If we'd returned an error from `update` or `draw` instead of `Ok(())`, the game would stop running, and `run` would return that error to be handled or logged out.
+In our case, we just pass it on as `main`'s return value too - Rust will automatically print errors in this case.

-If you try `cargo run`, you should see your text scrolling across the screen!
+If you run `cargo run` from the command line, you should now see your text scrolling across the screen!

 ## Next Steps